 Today Johnson & Johnson continues to show its support by offering employee members of the armed forces generous benefits such as paid time off after military leave to help employees acclimate to life back home.

 And this month Johnson & Johnson is proud to announce that it’s expanding its U.S. military leave policy to pay service members their full salary, in addition to what the military pays, while deployed.

-“We are continuously looking for ways to support our employees across all the dimensions of their lives, and our heritage includes a special emphasis on our military employees that continues through today,” says, Executive Vice President, Chief Human Resources Officer.
-"By enhancing our benefit for employees who take military leave, we are reaffirming our commitment to keeping our heroes healthy.”
+“We are continuously looking for ways to support our employees across all the dimensions of their lives, and our heritage includes a special emphasis on our military employees that continues through today,” says Peter Fasolo, Executive Vice President, Chief Human Resources Officer.
+“By enhancing our benefit for employees who take military leave, we are reaffirming our commitment to keeping our heroes healthy.”

-Janssen Pharmaceuticals, LLC, and a member of the U.S. Navy Reserve, took advantage of Johnson & Johnson's military leave benefits when he returned from being deployed to Afghanistan in 2015., a Program Manager in Global Trade Compliance at
+Chris Serafin, a Program Manager in Global Trade Compliance at Janssen Pharmaceuticals, LLC, and a member of the U.S. Navy Reserve, took advantage of Johnson & Johnson’s military leave benefits when he returned from being deployed to Afghanistan in 2015.

 He will be recalled to active duty again, so on the cusp of his redeployment, we asked him to reflect on how the company’s military policies have helped both him and his family.